Top Tips for Families of Kids Starting Their Language Learning Journey

 3. Adjust your expectations to their pace

 One of the biggest sources of stress for parents is worrying that their child isn’t “speaking yet.”
 But in language learning, especially for young children, speaking is not the first step.
+Some children start using words right away, while others spend weeks or even months listening, absorbing, and building understanding before they say anything.
+Both patterns are completely normal, we promise!
+That quiet phase is not a delay, it’s development.
+It’s your child building a strong foundation so that when they do start speaking, it feels more confident and natural.

 4. Find the right Language Coach for your family